polar-app/polar-app/_posts/2019-03-07-polar-usability-milestone.md

 ## New Features

+### First priority (easy)

+- Restore of pagemarks when opening up new documents when resuming and I have to improve performance here.

+- Tour of the pagemarks as this is important and one of our main selling points.

 - Ability to edit flashcards inline without having to delete and recreate them.

+- Support for area highlights on the sidebar now and storing them in the datastore as binary screenshots.

+- Annotation bar changes for highlighting text: https://github.com/burtonator/polar-bookshelf/issues/651

+- Toggle pagemarks visually on/off.
+For now / key binding and context menu options but we need to create a menu bar for some of this functionality.

+- Button to toggle/the annotation sidebar

+- Button to toggle the pagemarks

+- Automatic resume of position from last time document was opened: https://github.com/burtonator/polar-bookshelf/issues/673

+- (done) Missing padding in the comment box confusing to users:  https://github.com/burtonator/polar-bookshelf/issues/662

+### Secondary priority

 - Make inviting users to Polar a top level feature so we can hopefully encourage people to invite their colleagues.